💜Connection Hour — Free Weekly Support for Families Navigating Dementia Join Tuesdays at 11 AM ET →

 What this support experience is

-Grieving the Diagnosis is a guided 14-week support experience for adult children and partners navigating the emotional reality of dementia.
+Grieving the Diagnosis is a guided support experience for adult children and partners navigating the emotional reality of dementia.

 This is not a self-paced course you work through alone.